treehouses/treehouses.github.io/pages/vi/firststeps.md

 We interact with the Raspberry Pi via a command terminal which is natively available for both Mac and Linux based systems.
 If however you are on a Windows device, [Git Bash](https://git-scm.com/download/win) is highly recommended.

+### Working with Vi & Vim

+One of the most simple but most powerful text editors out there is Vim.
+If you want to see what Vim can do and how powerful it can be, you can learn more about Vim [here](https://danielmiessler.com/study/vim/#textobjects).
+Vim is not necessary for this internship but it is truly helpful when working on the Raspberry Pi not to have to download and install other text editors.

 _**NOTE:**_ You can skip ahead to Step 3 while you are waiting for your Raspberry Pi to come in the mail.

 ## Step 1 - Installing and finding your Raspberry Pi